coderefinery/reproducible-research/_episodes/02-reproducible-workflow.md

 <img src="/reproducible-research/img/wordcount_workflow.png" style="height: 300px;"/>

-- In this simple example, we can easily figure out the inputs and ouputs and how they are joined together
+- In this simple example, we can easily figure out the inputs and outputs and how they are joined together
 - As projects grow, it can become difficult to keep track of all steps of the workflow and how they fit together

 Let's re-implement the steps in running character count example using Make.